 At the start of your meditation briefly describe your meditation and what the benefits of this practice are.
 As you share the benefits it’s important to think about what the purpose of your meditation is and who it’s for.

-When creating your own guided meditation is important to have a sense of structure.
+When creating your own guided meditation it is important to have a sense of structure.

 Let people know what the structure of the meditation will be and what they can generally expect.
 For example, you could let the listener know you are going to begin with a body scan, and then move into guided visualization to promote further relaxation.